mmisw/mmiorr-docs/docs/ontology/newversion.md

 !!!
 Note
-    If you have edited the ontology metadata in the current version and are using the 'Upload file' for the new version, make sure your ontology file reflects any changes;
+    If you have edited the ontology metadata in the current version and are using the 'Upload file' for the new version, make sure the ontology file you are about to upload reflects any desired changes;
     otherwise you may need to re-enter all the metadata that was previously entered.

 The upload steps are described at the